^

 • hormonal contraceptives with loss of micronutrients;

-All this together leads now to the fact that it is in a group of schoolchildren that the prevalence of dietary diseases is greatest.
-These include hypovitaminosis, iron deficiency, calcium deficiency, and general insufficiency and redundancy of nutrition, and a combination of nutritional redundancy with qualitative (partial) insufficiency.
-The group of the highest risk for diseases of nutrition are children from low-income families, children with limited and the highest motor activity - athletes, students of ballet schools and colleges.
+All this taken together currently leads to the fact that it is in the group of schoolchildren that the prevalence of nutritional diseases is the highest.
+These are hypovitaminosis, iron deficiency, calcium deficiency, general nutritional deficiency and excess, and a combination of nutritional excess with qualitative (partial) deficiency.
+The group with the highest risk for nutritional diseases is children from low-income families, children with limited and the highest motor activity - athletes, students of ballet schools and colleges.

-Below is an approximate daily set of products and portions for children and adolescents of school age ("Formation of diets for children and adolescents of school age in organized collectives using food products of increased food and biological value."
-Temporary methodological recommendations in Moscow, MosRM 2.4.5.005 2002).
+Below is an approximate daily set of products and portion sizes for children and adolescents of school age (“Formation of diets for children and adolescents of school age in organized groups using food products of increased nutritional and biological value.”
+Temporary methodological recommendations of the city of Moscow, MosMR 2.4.5.005.
+2002).

-An approximate daily set of products for children and adolescents of school age (g, ml, gross)
+Approximate daily food set for children and adolescents of school age (g, ml, gross)

 Product name